InteractionDesignFoundation/handbook/guides/onboarding/onboarding--domain-knowledge.md

 ## Activity number 1: Test all email notifications

-Go to the notification control panel on our test server.
+Go to the notification control panel on our staging/test sites.
 On that page, you will see information on how to test an email notification.
-Please be **absolutely sure** you're not on production server but on our **test server**.
+Please be **absolutely sure** you're not on production server but on a **staging/test site**.
 Ask your mentor for the URL to the test server and the password.

 Please make a plan for yourself to test a number of email notifications every day so that you'll have tested all email notifications